-He walked away.
-The director’s name, MIKKEL SOLV, was stuck in transfer-letters to the wired window of the door, followed by a long string of letters starting with PhD.
+The director’s name, MIKKEL SOLV, was stuck in transfer-letters to the wired window of the door, underscored by a long string of letters starting with PhD.
 He had emigrated from Denmark in his twenties, and though he Americanized his name to “Mik,” his coffee-cream voice still bore the stamp of a mix of European accents.
 For some reason, he resisted technological upgrading, and forests gave up acres of trees to supply him with paper.
-File cabinets were stuffed to overflowing, and more than once I’d had to catch one as it tilted and shove it upright with my shoulder.
+His file cabinets were stuffed to overflowing, and more than once I’d had to catch one as it tilted and shove it upright with my shoulder.
 My fingers always stung with paper cuts and Band-Aids were my daily fashion.

 I cracked the door open.
 “Director?”
 I asked.
 “A moment?”